ibi-group/otp-middleware/docs/trip-monitoring.md

 If the number of attempts is reached and a matching itinerary is not found, a notification of type `ITINERARY_NOT_FOUND` ("Unable to monitor trip") is sent.

-A provision exists in the logic of `CheckMonitorTrip` to issue a notification that a trip is no longer possible if no matching itinerary has been found for over a week.
+A provision exists in the `CheckMonitorTrip` logic, so that a notification that a trip is no longer possible is sent if no matching itinerary has been found for over a week.
 (This is not currently implemented.)

 ### Journey State